zkat/cacache/README.md

 and `set` methods), it will be written to instead of the global memoization cache.

-Reading from existing memoized data can be forced by explicitly passing `memoize: false` to the reader functions, but their default will be to read from memory.
+Reading from disk data can be forced by explicitly passing `memoize: false` to the reader functions, but their default will be to read from memory.

 #### <a name="rm-all"></a> `> cacache.rm.all(cache) -> Promise`